Infection control

 Advice for patients

 If you are a patient, or you are going to be a patient, and you have worries or concerns about any infection control issues, please speak to ward/clinic staff.
-If they are unable to help, please ask them to contact the infection control team.
+If they are unable to help, please ask them to contact the infection control team for you.

 As a patient, relative or carer using our services, sometimes you may need to turn to someone for help, advice, and support.